x186k/socks5-callback-server/README.md

 This can dramatically simplify the life of end-users who are not good at using Firewalls, port-forwarding, `telnet` and `curl` for checking whether TCP services are properly presenting outside the firewall.

-This server is restricted to limit it's usefulness: it only permits proxying TCP to same IP address as request is coming from.
+This server is restricted to limit it's usefulness for hackers: it only permits proxying TCP to same IP address as request is coming from.
 It really can't be used for much beyond checking if my firewall has a port forwarded, and there is a listening TCP service on that port.

 You would general run this server on an affordable $5 or $10 virtual machine, that has a direct routable IP address on it's interfaces.